mainGSgames/genieutils-examples/README.md

 If you have a Python coding workspace that works for you, feel free to skip this.
 If you are newer though, getting this up and running correctly will be quite helpful.
 First you're going to want to download an IDE, in this case I recommend VSCode ([download here](https://code.visualstudio.com/download)).
 Then open the project directory, which should look something like this:

 ![image of VSCode](https://github.com/Krakenmeister/genieutils-examples/blob/main/tutorial/vscode_open.png?raw=true)

+The most valuable aspect of using VSCode is its ability to recognize the genieutils-py library.
+When you have it working it will auto-complete for you, highlight syntax for easy readability, and allow you to navigate and reference the genieutils library in a couple clicks.
+First, you need to install the Python extension.